 He served in combat operations as the 55th Military Engagement Team Commander in support of Operation Enduring Freedom in 2012/2013.
 He deployed multifunctional teams to countries throughout the USCENTCOM area of responsibility in order to build capacity, create enduring relationships and reinforce military to military relationships.
 General Schindler also led a Military Engagement Team in Jordan as part of CENTCOM Forward Jordan, providing assistance to the U.S. and Jordanian Military along the border with Syria.

-His awards and decorations include the Meritorious Service Medal (4rd Award), Army Commendation Medal (2nd Award), Army Achievement Medal (2nd Award), Army Reserve Components Achievement Medal (5th Award), National Defense Service Medal, Armed Forces Reserve Medal (2nd Award), Army Service Ribbon, Army Reserve Component Overseas Training Ribbon (5th Award), Global War on Terror Medal.
+His awards and decorations include the Legion of Merit, Meritorious Service Medal (4rd Award), Army Commendation Medal (2nd Award), Army Achievement Medal (2nd Award), Army Reserve Components Achievement Medal (5th Award), National Defense Service Medal, Armed Forces Reserve Medal (2nd Award), Army Service Ribbon, Army Reserve Component Overseas Training Ribbon (5th Award), Global War on Terror Medal.

 General Schindler and his wife Colette have two children David and Beth Rose.
 They currently reside in Fredericksburg, Pennsylvania.